yain22/bayesestdft/README.md

 ## Overview
 An R package `bayesestdft` includes tools to implement Bayesian estimation of the number of degrees of the freedom of the Student's t-distribution, developed by [Dr. Se Yoon Lee](https://sites.google.com/view/seyoonlee) (seyoonlee.stat.math@gmail.com).
-The package was used in the published article ["The Use of a Log-Normal Prior for the Student t-Distribution" Axioms 2022, 11, 462"](https://www.mdpi.com/2075-1680/11/9/462).
-Reader can see the paper for technical details about the package.
+The package was developed to analyze simulated and real data from the published article ["The Use of a Log-Normal Prior for the Student t-Distribution" Axioms 2022, 11, 462"](https://www.mdpi.com/2075-1680/11/9/462).
+Readers can see the paper for technical details about the package.
 At current version, the main functions are `BayesLNP` and `BayesJeffreys` that implement Markov Chain Monte Carlo algorithms to sample from the number of degrees of the freedom of the Student's t-distribution.
 To operatre the function `BayesJeffreys`, user needs to install `R library(numDeriv)`.

 ## Required R version
 ```r